We are hiring a PostDoc!

 1. Ph.D. in genetics, genomics, evolutionary biology, or a closely related field

-2. Track record of research productivity as evidenced in publications
+2. Track record of research productivity as evidenced in first-author publications

 3. Demonstrated ability and willingness to work both independently and collaboratively